First and foremost, it should go without explaining that employee recognition is an important part of the work process.

 Those efforts (big and small) will have a huge impact on culture.
 TINYPulse also noted, “Companies with recognition programs that are highly effective at improving employee engagement have 31% lower voluntary turnover.”
 We all know it’s a long and arduous process to find great new employees (though we may know some people who can help with that . . .), so the decision to invest more in employee recognition programs isn’t just a kindness, it’s a smart fiscal move!

 So how are your companies shouting out the great work your people are doing?
-Make a concentrated effort for the months ahead to put some valuable focus on your team’s achievements.
+Make an effort during the months ahead to put some valuable focus on your team’s achievements.
 You’ll rack up the karma points and keep your employees (and bottom line) happy at the same time.